The Agenda for America's Entrepreneurs: Women Entrepreneurs

 Promoting commonsense immigration policies and a skilled small business workforce

-- Pass a comprehensive immigration law guaranteeing eventual citizenship for those who contribute to our economic success, coupled with appropriate and reasonable employment verification provisions.
-This could help spur entrepreneurship among women who are on their way to citizenship.
+- Pass a comprehensive immigration law guaranteeing eventual citizenship for legal permanent residents and undocumented citizens who contribute to our economic success, coupled with reasonable employment verification provisions.
+This could help spur more engagement in the labor force, as well as increased entrepreneurship rates.

-- Create a "Startup Visa" that encourages participation among more foreign-born, women entrepreneurs who wish to start a business in the United States to facilitate greater inclusivity of women and women of color.
+- Create a "Startup Visa" that encourages participation among more foreign-born, women entrepreneurs, with minimum visa goals for women immigrants who wish to start a business in the United States to facilitate greater inclusivity of women and women of color.

-- Expand and increase funding for programs that provide women digital skills in the technology sector.
+- Expand and increase funding for training programs that provide women entrepreneurs with skills to integrate digital skills and technology in their business.

 Implement equitable tax policies